 Benefits include a contributory pension scheme and private health insurance.

 Who should apply

-We are looking for seven well-educated, focused, enthusiastic, commercially aware graduates with a minimum 2.1 degree in any discipline.
+We are looking for seven focused, enthusiastic and commercially aware graduates with a minimum 2:1 degree in any discipline.
 We welcome confident communicators with strong interpersonal skills who share our desire to be the best.

 We offer training via the SQE route and further details are available on request.

 We recognise that a diverse business can attract the best talent and overall leads to greater success.
 We are commited to fostering an equal, diverse and inclusive working environment in which all individuals are able to make best use of their skills, free from discrimination, harassment or limitations and in which all decisions are based on merit.

 GDL and LPC funding subject to a cap.
 Details available on request.